jxmot/node-dht-udp/firebase/cloudfuncs/README.md

 ### Removing All Records

 As the database increases in size the Firebase Console will prohibit any attempts to remove or even add records.
+This is actually a *good thing* because a large quantity of records will cause the browser to slow down to the point of becoming unusable.
 The easiest solution to remove all records is to import the `erase_all.json` file.
 The file's only contents are `{}`.